Cwantic/Documentation/Python/index.md

 4. The **requirements.txt** of the virtual environment of the script
 5. The chatGPT help - [See chatGPT page for more information](https://documentation.metapiping.com/Python/chatGPT.html)
 6. The Python **Editor** - or image viewer if you select an image in the file explorer (2)

+>ATTENTION : The installation of libraries and the chatGPT help need an internet connection !